Zastai/MetaBrainz.Common.Json/README.md

 #### Other Changes

-- tweaks and updates to the build system
+- Tweaks and updates to the build system
-- marked more types as `[PublicAPI]` (dev-time change only)
+- Marked more types as `[PublicAPI]` (dev-time change only)

 #### Dependency Updates

 - JetBrainz.Annotations → 2020.1.0
 - System.Text.Json → 4.7.1

 ### v1.0.0 (2020-03-20)